KGGoodchild/PowerBI-Portfolio/README.md

 # [Project 1: Austin,TX Real Estate Insights Tool](Austin_Housing_Tool)

 ![Austin,TX Real Estate Insights Demo](Austin_Housing_Tool/images/Austin_Insights_Intro.gif)
   <details>
     <summary>Click here for additional details about the tool!</summary></br>

 This **professional Power BI tool** provides a variety of views to help the consumer evaluate 2020 property listings in the Austin, TX area, based on location, nearby schools, property features, and a plethora of other metrics.
+The company's logo, color palette, and visual design were created from scratch for this project.

  The tool is designed with multiple views:
  - **Overall Features**